jamesdiacono/WebSeif/README.md

 ![](https://james.diacono.com.au/files/seif.png)

-WebSeif (pronounced "websafe") implements the [Seif Protocol](https://www.crockford.com/seif.html) using the WebCrypto API, available in Node.js, Deno and the browser.
+WebSeif (pronounced "websafe") implements the [Seif Protocol](https://www.crockford.com/seif.html) using the WebCrypto API, available in Node.js, Deno, and the browser.
 The Seif Protocol facilitates secure message-based communication for distributed applications, with minimal network overhead.

 WebSeif is in the Public Domain.
 It does not come with any kind of warranty, so use it at your own risk.
-For more information about the risks, refer to the Insecurity section at the end of this document.
+For more information about the risks, refer to the [Insecurity](#insecurity) section at the end of this document.

-The communicate using WebSeif, you must first have a __party__.
+To communicate using WebSeif, you must first have a __party__.

 ## Parties
 Parties are created using the constructor function exported by party.js.